_x000D_

 a spoon,” says Bridget Swinney, a registered dietician and author of Baby Bites: Everything You Need to Know_x000D_

-About Feeding Babies and Toddlers in One Handy Book
+About Feeding Babies and Toddlers in One Handy Book.
+This is typically_x000D_

 between four and six months of age.